C0de-N1nja/Ethical-Hacking-Tools/tools/3_Reverse-Shell/Basic-Version/README.md

 python3 hacker.py
 ```

-* Starts a TCP listener.
+* Starts a TCP listener
-* Waits for a victim to connect.
+* Waits for victim to connect
-* Prompts you to enter commands after connection.
+* Prompts for commands after connection

 ### 🧷 On Victim Machine (`victim.py`)